ertugrul59/tradingview-chart-mcp/README.md

 ## 🔌 Using with MCP Clients (Claude Desktop / Cursor)

-To use this server with MCP clients like Claude Desktop or Cursor, you need to configure them to run the `main.py` script using the Python interpreter **from the virtual environment you created**.
+To use this server with MCP clients like Claude Desktop or Cursor, you need to configure them to run the `main.py` script using the Python interpreter **from the virtual environment you created** and provide your TradingView credentials via environment variables.

 **Important:**

 - Replace the placeholder paths below with the **absolute paths** on your system.
 You can often get the absolute path by navigating to the directory in your terminal and running `pwd` (print working directory).
-- Ensure you have followed the setup steps above, especially creating the `.env` file with your credentials in the `tradingview-chart-mcp` directory.
-The server reads credentials from this file when it starts.
+- Provide your actual `TRADINGVIEW_SESSION_ID` and `TRADINGVIEW_SESSION_ID_SIGN` in the `env` block.

 ### Claude Desktop